 By moving every interaction to a monitored platform, you're creating an environment of accountability.
 A judge, lawyer, or mediator can see the entire conversation history, which has a remarkable way of curbing abusive language and manipulative behavior.

 Co-parenting apps completely eliminate the "he-said, she-said" drama.
 There's no denying what was written or when a message was read.
 This documented log is absolutely invaluable if you ever find yourself back in court.
-If you're new to these tools, learning how to co-parent effectively using modern technology can be a great starting point for dialing down the daily conflict.

 A narcissist will constantly try to drag you into arguments about your personal life, things that happened years ago, or your supposed flaws.
 Your job is to become a broken record, relentlessly steering the conversation back to the only thing that matters: the children's logistics.